The New England Journal of Medicine September 22, 2022

 Endpoint

-Key result: Intensive therapy increased the rate of mortality and did not significantly reduce major cardiovascular events.
+Key result: Intensive therapy increased all-cause mortality and did not significantly reduce major cardiovascular events.

 Tailored to your role